 We flew into Brussels South Charleroi Airport from Manchester; the flight was only about an hour and fifteen minutes long, great if you’re a nervy flyer.
 We used Flibco, a low-cost coach transfer service that links many of Belgium’s towns and cities, with fares starting as little as 5€.
 As someone who loath coach trips I can honestly say it was a very comfortable journey.
 The road trip to Bruges took around two hours in total, just enough time to figure out where our hotel was on the map and to daydream about my expectations of Bruges.

 Day two started early and in search of coffee and pastries.
-We stumbled on the Gingerbread Tea Room, a small independent coffee and cake shop, located down a small back lane but still close to the centre of Bruges.
+We stumbled on the Gingerbread Tea Room, a small independent coffee and cake shop, located down a little back lane but still close to the centre of Bruges.
 Despite its tiny size, the atmosphere was warm and welcoming, even cosy I would say.
 The staff apparently loved working there as they went the extra mile with every customer and always had a smile on their face.
-We even got treated to an extra little something with our cups of coffee, you guessed it more free chocolate.
+We even got treated to an extra little something with our cups of coffee, and you guessed it more free chocolate.
 A must see if you are looking for a warm drink in a quiet and quaint gem.

 After we had our fill of coffee and pastry delights, we racked our brains of what else Belgium was famous for, ah ha… BEER!
 The time was only 11 am, but we were on holiday, so all the rules are thrown out of the window.
-We asked locals where the best place was to find the best beer to sample, their answer was the family run Halve Maan Brewery.
+We asked locals where the best place was to find the best beer to sample, their answer was the family-run Halve Maan Brewery.
 This is where we found our newest obsession, Brugse Zot Blond.
 The king of blonde ale that all other blondes are compared with.
-It is brewed with four different malts to give it a unique and distinctively full bodied taste, with a sweet malt finish.
+It is brewed with four different malts to give it a unique and distinctively full-bodied taste, with a sweet malt finish.

 Let’s just say we lost track of time at the brewery and our bellies were crying out for Belgium waffles.
 We staggered, very elegantly of course, to a waffle shop that we only judged from its outside.
 I would tell you the name, but to be honest, names were not on the agenda, waffles were.
-I really do wish I’d taken the name down because they were AMAZING and did the trick of sobering us up a little.
+I wish I’d taken the name down because they were AMAZING and did the trick sobering us up a little.
 Don’t worry I intend to return to find this waffle heaven on a revisit.

 Before we knew it, it was time to get out of our everyday clothes and smarten up for our dinner reservation.
-Once we’d changed and looking semi-reasonable in an unusually quick amount of time we decided to head to a bar for a little chaser before our reservation.
-With the help of Google maps, we found the perfect little place nearby.
+Once we’d changed and looking semi-reasonable in an unusually quick amount of time, we decided to head to a bar for a little chaser before our reservation.
+With the help of Google maps, we found the perfect small place nearby.
 It had Gin in the name, we LOVE Gin, so that was the deal breaker right there.

 I enjoyed every moment as soon as I stepped through the door, the staff were attentive from the word go.
-The restaurant decor was a classic taste with multiple rooms each having their own individual style, I felt as though it wouldn’t have been out of place in ‘The Great Gatsby’ movie.
+The restaurant decor was a classic taste with multiple rooms each having their style; I felt as though it wouldn’t have been out of place in ‘The Great Gatsby’ movie.
 We were seated with a glass of champagne; I’m not one for turning my nose up at champagne, so this was already going well.

 The food was outstanding, and by the end of the meal, we were suitably full and tipsy (Tip: the waiter will keep topping your wine glass up for you!).
 The meal ended with a British cup of tea(much to the delight of the staff) and some scrumptious macaroons… and more chocolate.
-I can say, with my hand on my heart that this was truly one of the most magical experiences I’ve ever had at a restaurant.
+I can say, with my hand on my heart that this was indeed one of the most magical experiences I’ve ever had at a restaurant.

 Morning came, and it was time to say our goodbyes.
 We took our last stroll through the beautiful little cobbled streets vowing that we would see them again.
 Although our visit to Bruges was short and sweet, we still managed to pack in loads.
 I cannot recommend Bruges enough.
-This place is definitely a must on anyone’s bucket list.
+This place is a must on anyone’s bucket list.
 It has everything your heart desires; in our case chocolate… lots of chocolate.